 BECAUSE WHY WOULDN’T THAT HAPPEN.

-Kidding, I’m honestly not mad at him because he’s dead to me he didn’t actually do anything wrong.
+Kidding, I’m honestly not mad at him because I’m suing him for emotional distress and I’m going to be rich he didn’t actually do anything wrong.
 Things happen, and at the end of it all, at least I was able to leave LA with a few good memories…

 …and this blog.